deathworlders/online/content/book/deathworlders/chapter-06-taking-back-sky.md

 Kirk came to a dead halt in the hallway, oblivious to the beings that were edging around the knot of three humans to get past him.

-"Uh...
-Kirk?
+"Uh...Kirk?
 Why are you smiling, man?"

 "Oh, no reason.
 It's just nice when your friends impress you."
 ___